Virgin Atlantic Directors

 Craig holds a Bachelor of Arts degree in Economics from the University of California at San Diego, and a Master of Business Administration degree from the University of California at Los Angeles.

-Recently appointed Director of Technical Operations, Phil is responsible for delivering a safe and secure, customer focussed and highly efficient world-class operation.
+Recently appointed Director of Aircraft Operations, Phil is responsible for delivering a safe and secure, customer focussed and highly efficient world-class operation.
 Committed to continually driving improvements in safety and operational efficiency, Phil continues to build on Virgin Atlantic’s innovative product offering.

-The Technical Operations division is over 1900 people strong and comprises Flight Operations, Corporate Safety & Security, Integrated Operations, Crew Logistics, Supply Chain, Engineering & Aircraft Maintenance, Continued Airworthiness, Quality and Training, and Cabin Product & Maintenance.
+The Aircraft Operations division is over 1900 people strong and comprises Flight Operations, Corporate Safety & Security, Integrated Operations, Crew Logistics, Supply Chain, Engineering & Aircraft Maintenance, Continued Airworthiness, Quality and Training, and Cabin Product & Maintenance.

 Most recently, Phil spent 4 years as Director of Engineering.
 Here he led significant improvements in operational reliability and delivered substantial improvements in customer satisfaction, driven through the introduction of innovative cabin products and advanced inflight entertainment systems.

 Since joining Virgin Atlantic in 2004, Phil has held posts as Senior Manager Base Maintenance & Cabin Product and General Manager Supply Chain.
 He is Virgin Atlantic’s Accountable Manager for all regulatory approvals and certificates for both Operations and Engineering.

 Phil holds a Master’s Degree in Business from Henley and is a fellow of the Chartered Management Institute and the Royal Aeronautical Society.
 He started his aviation career in the Army Air Corps at Baldonnel, Dublin and now resides in Berkshire with his wife and three children.